intel/tsffs/docs/src/tutorials/kernel-module/kernel-module-code.md

 # Kernel Module Code

 Next, create `src/tutorial-kernel-modules/package/kernel-modules/tutorial-mod/Makefile`,
-which will be more familiar to Linux Kernel developers:
+which will be more familiar to Linux Kernel developers (note -- you may need to convert space indentation to tabs when pasting the contents below):

 ```makefile
 obj-m += $(addsuffix .o, $(notdir $(basename $(wildcard $(BR2_EXTERNAL_TUTORIAL_KERNEL_MODULES_PATH)/package/kernel-modules/tutorial-mod/*.c))))